minami14/idgo/README.md

 # idgo
-idgo is fast id generator
+idgo is a very fast id generator that generates an int id that can specify the maximum value

 # Install
 ```bash